6 Steps You Must Take Before Changing Employees' Hours

-Can you have 2 people come in at 8:00 and work until 4:00, two come in at 10:00 and work until 6:00 and one stay at 9:00 to 5:00?
+Can you have two people come in at 8:00 and work until 4:00, two come in at 10:00 and work until 6:00, and have one stay at 9:00 to 5:00?
 Then everyone is working the same number of hours and someone is always in the office.
 There are numerous solutions.

 For exempt employees, you'll need to come up with something to compensate them.
 The easiest thing to do is increase salaries.
 If that's out of the question, you'll need to come up with something else.
 Ask your employees what they are interested in.

 Make it clear that the changes are permanent.

 Sometimes people are willing to jump in and do some extra while you're hiring a new employee to cover the extra hours.
 But, when it becomes clear that there is no one new coming, people become resentful.
 So, don't lead them on.
 If this is a permanent situation, you need to make that clear from the beginning.

 Have you explained the reasons for the change?